Empire Builder: Route

+During winter or the rainy season, service cancellations are frequent due to snowfall causing avalanches or landslides in the Cascades and Rockies.
+BNSF's operational safety policies state that no passenger or freight trains may run through the affected area for 48 hours after an avalanche to ensure that the area has stabilized.

 The Seattle section follows Puget Sound and uses the Cascade Tunnel and Stevens Pass as it traverses the Cascade Range to reach Spokane.
 The Portland section runs along the Washington side of the Columbia River Gorge.
 The cars from the two sections are combined at Spokane; the Seattle train has the dining car, while the Portland train has the observation car.
 The combined train then traverses the mountains of northeastern Washington, northern Idaho and northwestern Montana, arriving in Whitefish in the morning.
 The schedule is timed so that the train passes through the Rocky Mountains (and Glacier National Park) during daylight – an occurrence that is more likely on the eastbound train during summer.
 Passengers can see sweeping views as the Builder travels along the middle fork of the Flathead River, crossing the Continental Divide at Marias Pass.
 After crossing Marias Pass, the Empire Builder leaves Glacier National Park and enters the Northern Plains of eastern Montana and North Dakota.

 The land changes from prairie to forest as it travels through Minnesota.
 From Minneapolis-St. Paul, the Empire Builder crosses the Mississippi River at Hastings, Minnesota and passes through southeastern Minnesota cities on or near Lake Pepin before crossing the Mississippi again at La Crosse, Wisconsin.
 The service travels southeast through rural south-central Wisconsin, turns due south at Milwaukee, and ends at Chicago Union Station.

 The westbound Empire Builder leaves Chicago in early afternoon, arriving in Milwaukee just before the afternoon rush and in St. Paul in the evening.
 After traveling overnight through Minnesota, it spends most of the following day traveling through North Dakota and Montana, arriving at Glacier National Park in the early evening and splitting late at night in Spokane.
 The Seattle section travels through the Cascades overnight, arriving in Seattle in mid-morning.
 The Portland section arrives in the Tri-Cities just before breakfast and in Portland in mid-morning.
 The eastbound Seattle and Portland sections leave within five minutes of each other just before the afternoon rush, combining in Spokane and traveling through Montana overnight before arriving at Glacier National Park in mid-morning and Williston at dinner time.
 After traveling overnight through North Dakota and Minnesota, it arrives in St. Paul at breakfast time, Columbus/Madison at lunch time, Milwaukee in early afternoon and Chicago just before the afternoon rush.

 Stops at Milwaukee Airport and Sturtevant were added beginning March 21, 2020, to replace Hiawatha trains suspended due to the COVID-19-related drastic drop in demand.
 Additionally, local travel was allowed between Chicago and Milwaukee.
 These adjustments lasted until the train resumed its normal schedule in May 2021.